Treat yourself to a boosting Fraxel Therapy session. Take the years off and reverse the signs of ageing!

 Fraxel is most commonly used to rejuvenate the face, but is equally effective on crepe-like hands, on areas of scarring, on stretchmarks, on areas of keratosis and on extreme cases of sun damaged skin.

-How is the Fraxel treatment carried out?
+How is Fraxel Laser Therapy Treatment carried out?

 An anaesthetic cream is applied to the face for around an hour, to minimise any discomfort, in advance of any laser treatment taking place.
 During this time a full medical consultation will be taken, then you can relax in your treatment room; snooze, read or message a friend on the phone!